Every year, those of you in the audience, well, all of you in the audience, literally stun and amaze us with your donations, your generosity.

 It is important that we put everything on the table.

-This guy's so easy now.
+Thing about this, this guy's so easy now.

-This is all prediction.
+This is all predicted.

 In fact, I did predict it last year that this was going to happen as a result of Obama going for the extension of the tax rates.